disclose-framework/spec/specification/overview.md

 Agents MAY fetch the disclosure document before, during, or after capability negotiation with a merchant's commerce infrastructure.
 Agents SHOULD cache disclosure documents according to HTTP cache-control directives.

 Agents MUST NOT require a disclosure document to be present in order to complete a transaction.
-The absence of a disclosure document is itself a signal; agents MAY surface this to buyers or use it in ranking logic.
+The absence of a disclosure document may be considered by agents according to their own policies.
+The framework does not define absence as positive or negative.

----

 ## Disclosure Document Structure